namratabhaumik/FintechMarketThesisGenerator/README.md

 - **Single news source.** Articles come only from TechCrunch's RSS feeds.
 Multi-source ingestion, and detecting or adapting to a source changing its feed format, are out of scope - the pipeline assumes the current feed structure.
 - **Point-in-time history, not restated.** Raw articles are retained indefinitely and each article's fintech classification is recorded once and frozen.
 Changing the classifier model applies to new articles only - past records are not retroactively re-classified, so historical trends reflect what was judged at the time.

+## Deployment

+Frontend and backend are decoupled and deployed as separate Render services, across two environments (development and production).

+**Branch flow.** `feature → develop → master`. `develop` drives the development environment ([finthesis.onrender.com](https://finthesis.onrender.com)); `master` drives production ([finthesis-0f2c.onrender.com](https://finthesis-0f2c.onrender.com)).

+**CI/CD (GitHub Actions).** On every push, a read-only job runs the tests and builds the vanilla-TS frontend bundle with that environment's API base URL compiled in.
+A separate job (with write access) then publishes just the built static assets to a per-environment deploy branch (`deploy-dev` / `deploy-prod`) that the corresponding Render Static Site serves.
+The FastAPI backend deploys per source branch.
+A failing test skips the deploy entirely.